The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 - Evan’s Lookout offers a different angle of the stunning Grose Valley and is the starting point of the popular Grand Canyon hiking trail.

 - Baltzer’s Lookout, also known as Hanging Rock, is a spectacular lookout point over the impressive Grose Valley.
-The main rock climbing scene in the film, “The Edge” was filmed here.
-You have to walk several kilometres to Hanging Rock or ride a bike along a fire trail to access the dramatic lookout on the cliff edge.
+The main rock climbing scene in the film “The Edge” was filmed here.
+You have to walk several kilometres along a fire trail to access the dramatic lookout on the cliff edge.

-- Hargraves Lookout offers sweeping views of the Megalong Valley and can be found on the western side of the railway line a few kilometres from Blackheath.
+- Hargraves Lookout offers sweeping views of the Megalong Valley and is located on the western side of the railway line, a few kilometres from Blackheath.
 From the viewpoint, you can see the Hydro Majestic Hotel perched on the clifftop at Medlow Bath.
 There’s a dirt road into Hargraves Lookout, and the west-facing aspect gives lovely sunset views.

 Mount Victoria